Houdouh/modal.js/README.md

 You can use this to adapt the style of your modal (*[data-attribute="online"]) or get values with JS for some business.

 * ***To add an element so that you can close your modal***, such a button with a "Let's go !" indication, specify a 'modal-close' class to this one.
 Each DOM element with this class into your content will close the modal with a click.

+## Licensing

+This code is licensed under the MIT License.